-The PPI rat race is over for good and manufacturers have been looking for more innovative and meaningful ways to enhance one of the most important aspect of your smartphone experience – its display.
+The PPI rat race is over for good and manufacturers have been looking for more innovative and meaningful ways to enhance one of the most important aspects of your smartphone experience – its display.

 Looks like the trendy 18:9 displays that debuted with phones like LG G6 and Samsung Galaxy S8/S8+ have proved to be quite convincing.
-These displays appear to be more tall than wide and allow manufacturers to accommodate larger display size without compromising much on one handed usage.
+These displays appear to be more tall than wide and allow manufacturers to accommodate larger display size without compromising much on one-handed usage.

 Do 18:9 aspect ratio screens add any value?